AlexandruC5/Project-1/README.md

-# Project-1
+## Project-1

+* Game: Tengai

   Hello!
-This is our repository of Tengai, the arcade game we are programing for our project 1 of asignment at CITM.
+This is our repository of Tengai, the arcade game we are programming for our project 1 of asignment at CITM.

-Project 1 Tengai Aracade.